Policy on Extenuating Circumstances Affecting Assessment

 3.2

-3.2.1 The following is a non-exhaustive list of examples of appropriate evidence:
+The following is a non-exhaustive list of examples of appropriate evidence:

-- In the case of a student taken ill during an on-site University invigilated examination, a copy of the invigilator’s report.
+- In the case of a student taken ill during an in-person University invigilated examination, a copy of the invigilator’s report.
 (This should be accompanied by medical evidence wherever possible).
 A student who is taken ill during an on-site examination must inform the invigilator either during or immediately after the examination and before leaving the examination venue.
-A record of this will be made by the invigilator which the student can subsequently access from the Examinations Office.
+A record of this will be made by the invigilator which the student can subsequently access from the Examinations Office/Collaborative Partner Institution.
 In such a case, the invigilator’s report may be used to support a claim for a deferral, though students should also obtain medical evidence if possible.

 - Hospital admission and discharge letter, to confirm time spent in hospital.
-The letter must include the student’s name and the Faculty/School will need to be satisfied that the letter pertains to the student.
+The letter must include the student’s name and the Committee will need to be satisfied that the letter pertains to the student.

-- In the case of diagnosed/identified examination anxiety/stress medical certification or an adjustment proforma.
+- In the case of diagnosed/identified examination anxiety/stress medical certification or an adjustment pro forma.

 - News report to confirm unforeseen transport difficulties.

-- In the case of short-term caring responsibilities and domestic difficulties which impact a student’s ability to prepare for or undertake assessments a statement from a family member/friend.
+- In the case of short-term caring responsibilities and domestic difficulties which impact a student’s ability to prepare for or undertake assessments, a statement from a family member/friend.

 In cases where it is not possible/appropriate for a student to get independent evidence of their circumstance a statement made by the student shortly after the event may be submitted; however, a student must explain why it is not possible to get any independent evidence.
 The University may contact an evidence provider (e.g. GP) to verify a student’s evidence.
-In such cases, the University will obtain permission from the student to contact the evidence provider.
+In such cases, the University will normally obtain permission from the student to contact the evidence provider.

+An evidence provider (e.g. doctor (GP)) may be contacted by the University/Collaborative Partner Institution to verify a student’s evidence.
+In such cases, permission will normally be obtained from the student to contact the evidence provider.

 - Self-certification of circumstances.